markanthonyrosario/markanthonyrosario.github.io/_posts/2017-02-10-simple-vs-easy-simple-is-not-easy.md

 showing that while many choose easiness they may end up with complexity, and the better way is to choose easiness along the simplicity path.

+*  simple is not easy,
+*  it takes effort to simplify things,
+*  it is easy to make complex things,
+*  it takes skill to simplify them,
+*  it is not about how many tools you know, it is about simplifying the way they connect to each other and how your users use them.
+*  we should aim to reach efficiency by simplicity

 > Simplicity is prerequisite for reliability. – [Edsger W. Dijkstra](https://en.wikiquote.org/wiki/Edsger_W._Dijkstra)